gvwilson/sensibleadventures/bookster/bookster.md

 Starboard Town woke to discover that the mountain had sped up during the night.
-The steady half-gallop-an-hour breeze of its passage had had become a steady wind that blew people's hair back, rattled doors, and made chickens restless in their coops.
-Branches rustled against each other nervously, while overhead, the town's kites jerked on their strings as if trying to escape.
+The steady half-gallop-an-hour breeze of its passage had had become a steady wind that blew people's hair back, rattled doors, and made chickens nervous in their coops.
+Branches rustled against each other restlessly, while overhead, the town's kites jerked on their strings as if trying to escape.

-For the people gathering in front of Mamaere Mayeule's, the mountain speeding up somehow felt worse than it changing direction.
-The steady whisper of the wind flying past it had been part of their lives from the day they were born.
-Now it seemed to be saying, "Trouble is on his way."
+For the people gathered in front of Mamaere Mayeule's, the mountain's change of pace somehow felt worse than its change of course.
+The wind's steady whisper had been part of their lives from the day they were born.
+Now it seemed to be murmuring, "Trouble is on his way."

 "It ain't right," Donaien said to Armaend, staring out their kitchen window, the morning's chai cooling in a pot on the table between them.

 Armaend shook his head.
 "Ain't right at all."
-He stirred some honey into his mug and drained it in one noisy gulp.
+He stirred his mug to get the honey off the bottom and drained it in one noisy gulp.
 "Come on.
 Time to go."

 Erileine and her father were almost the last ones to arrive.
 Saedanne had spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
 And while your father's doing that, Erileine, can't you please comb your hair?
-Yes, I know you're going to be wearing a hat all day, what has that got to do with it?
+Yes, I know you're going to be wearing a hat, what has that got to do with it?
 Honestly…

 "There's Razi," Erileine said.
 "Can we walk with him?"